-The study was a prospective cohort single assessment clinical study performed at the Oral Medicine Unit of the "Federico II University of Naples" between January-July 2015.
+The study was a prospective cohort single assessment clinical study performed at the Oral Medicine Unit of the "Federico II University of Naples" between January and July 2015.

-Thirty subjects with sR-OLP, thirty subjects with nsR-OLP, thirty patients with BMS and thirty HS were included in the trial following inclusion/exclusion criteria, undergoing a simple randomization procedure with IBM SPSS software (version 19, IBM corporation Armonk NY, USA).
+Thirty subjects with sR-OLP, thirty subjects with nsR-OLP, thirty patients with BMS, and thirty HS were included in the trial following inclusion/exclusion criteria, undergoing a simple randomization procedure with IBM SPSS software (version 19, IBM Corporation, Armonk, NY, USA).

-This study was approved by the Ethics Committee of the University "Federico II of Naples".
+This study was approved by the Ethics Committee of the Univer-47 sity "Federico II of Naples."
 Every patient underwent a complete clinical interview and examination.
 The patients diagnosed with BMS and OLP at the time of the enrollment were evaluated a second time by the same clinician after a period of 6 months to confirm the diagnosis.
 The diagnosis of OLP was determined by clinical examination and confirmed by histology.
-All groups were matched for sex, age and educational level.
+All groups were matched for sex, age, and educational level.

-All patients who reported one or more extra-oral symptoms during the first visit were referred to the relevant specialistic area, ie, ophthalmology, gynecology, otolaryngology, gastroenterology, neurology, cardiology, internal medicine, and dermatology, to establish the exact etiology of the symptoms.
-Each specialist physician gathered, recorded, and analyzed all the extra-oral symptoms in their own area and grouped them into either an "attributable to a medical condition/dysfunction" category or a "functional" category.
-Every patient who refused a specialist consultation after their first visit or reported having a medically-explained symptom was automatically excluded from the study.
-All specialist physicians made a diagnosis of "functional", based on what is currently reported in the literature, ie, functional or "medically unexplained" symptoms are defined as symptoms for which no appropriate medical diagnosis could be found after a physical examination and adequate laboratory and radiological investigations [15].
+All patients who reported one or more extra-oral symptoms during the first visit were referred to the relevant specialistic area, that is, ophthalmology, gynecology, otolaryngology, gastroenterology, neurology, cardiology, internal medicine, and dermatology to establish the exact etiology of the symptoms.
+Each specialist physician gathered. recorded, and analyzed all the extra-oral symptoms in their own area and grouped them into either an "attributable to a medical condition/ dysfunction" category or a "functional" category.
+Every patient who refused a specialist consultation after their first visit or reported having a medically explained symptom was automatically excluded from the study.
+All specialist physicians made a diagnosis of "functional" based on what is currently reported in the literature, that is, functional or "medically unexplained" symptoms are defined as symptoms for which no appropriate medical diagnosis could be found after a physical examination and adequate laboratory and radiological investigations.15

-The inclusion criteria for patients with sR-OLP were: (1) either sex, aged eighteen or older (2) a reticular keratotic clinical pattern of OLP (3) a previous histological and clinical diagnosis of OLP and the absence of epithelial dysplasia (4) referred oral symptoms present for at least 3 months (5) the absence of any alteration in salivary flow rates, and laboratory tests including for levels of B_1 , B_2 , folic acid and iron.
-The exclusion criteria were: (1) the presence of any other clinically identifiable oral lesion not attributable to OLP (2) the presence of any oral erosive lesions (3) any ongoing psychiatric therapy.
+The inclusion criteria for patients with sR-OLP were as follows: (i) either sex, aged eighteen or older; (ii) a reticular keratotic clinical pattern of OLP; (iii) a previous histological and clinical diagnosis of OLP and the absence of epithelial dysplasia; (iv) referred oral symptoms present for at least 3 months; and (v) the absence of any alteration in salivary flow rates and laboratory tests including for levels of B1 B2 folic acid, and iron.
+The exclusion criteria were as follows: (i) the presence of any other clinically identifiable oral lesion not attributable to OLP; (ii) the presence of any oral erosive lesions; and (iii) any ongoing psychiatric therapy.

-The inclusion criteria for patients with nsR-OLP were: (1) either sex, aged eighteen or older (2) a reticular keratotic clinical pattern of OLP (3) a previous histological and clinical diagnosis of OLP and the absence of epithelial dysplasia (4) the absence of any alteration in salivary flow rates, and laboratory tests including for levels of B1, B2, folic acid and iron.
-The exclusion criteria were: (1) the presence of any other clinically detectable oral lesion not attributable to OLP (2) the presence of any oral erosive lesions (3) a complaint of oral symptoms/ oral discomfort (4) any ongoing psychiatric therapy.
+The inclusion criteria for patients with nsR-OLP were as follows: (i) either sex, aged eighteen or older; (ii) a reticular keratotic clinical pattern of OLP; (iii) a previous histological and clinical diagnosis of OLP and the absence of epithelial dysplasia; and (iv) the absence of any alteration in salivary flow rates and laboratory tests including for levels of B1, B2, folic acid, and iron.
+The exclusion criteria were as follows: (i) the presence of any other clinically detectable oral lesion not attributable to OLP; (ii) the presence of any oral erosive lesions; (iii) a complaint of oral symptoms/oral discomfort; and (iv) any ongoing psychiatric therapy.

-The inclusion criteria for patients with BMS were: (1) either sex, aged eighteen or older (2) diagnosis of BMS in accordance with the International Classification of Headaches [16]: the presence of continuous symptoms of oral burning or pain recurring daily for more than 2 hours per day, lasting for longer than 3 months, with no paroxysm and not following any unilateral nerve trajectory and the absence of local or systemic factors that could produce the same symptoms.
+The inclusion criteria for patients with BMS were as follows: (i) either sex, aged eighteen or older; and (ii) diagnosis of BMS in accordance with the International Classification of Headaches:16 the presence of continuous symptoms of oral burning or pain recurring daily for more than 2 hours per day, lasting for longer than 3 months, with no paroxysm and not following any unilateral nerve trajectory and the absence of local or systemic factors that could produce the same symptoms.